-The non-compliant section of the proposed built form will not result in any loss of privacy to the neighbouring properties, particularly those located to the north and east of the site.
+The proposal will not result in any loss of privacy to the neighbouring properties, particularly those located to the north and east of the site.

-On the northern side of the site, Level 7, which is the non-compliant component of the building, is constructed adjacent to the boundary with 890 Pittwater Road, to mirror the same building alignment to the street.
-That wall then terminates where the building void is located at No. 890 to ensure that there is no visual intrusion, nor privacy impact, across this portion of the adjoining site as a result of the non-compliant form.
+On the proposed northern side of the building, the ground floor is built to the property boundary.
+Above this, the western portion of the building is proposed adjacent to the boundary with 890 Pittwater Road, to mirror the same building alignment of that site.
+The northern wall then terminates where the building void is located at No. 890 to ensure that there is no visual intrusion, nor privacy impact, across this portion of the site.

-Measured from the property boundary, the southern building portion at Level 7 and 8 complies with the shared separation distance of 9m, as the minimum requirement, despite that the adjoining property does not satisfy the minimum Apartment Design Guide (ADG) separation distance for privacy purposes.
+Measured from the property boundary, the southern building portion of the proposed development is setback 9m from the boundary, which exceeds the shared separation requirement of 6m, up to a 12m building height.
+Beyond this, a shared separation distance of 9m complies, as the minimum requirement, despite that the adjoining property does not satisfy the minimum Apartment Design Guide separation distance for privacy purposes.

-The visual corridor from the western section of the upper floors, is in an easterly direction and, given the location of walls, there is no, or very limited, opportunity to look into, or towards, the light well of No. 890.
+The visual corridor from the western section of the proposed development, is in an easterly direction and, given the location of walls, there is no, or very limited, opportunity to look into, or towards, the light well of No. 890.
 Even if this were to occur, the openings into the lightwell are constructed of glass blockwork and therefore have limited, if any, visual openings into those properties.
-Therefore, from that vantage, there is no adverse visual privacy conditions that will result from the non-compliant component of the building.
+Therefore, from that vantage, there is no adverse visual privacy conditions that will result.

-There will be no adverse impacts on the western corner of the site from the non-compliant section of the building as this interfaces with a major intersection.
+There will be no adverse impacts on the western corner of the site as this interfaces with a major intersection.

-In relation to the loss of solar access, the solar analysis prepared by Crawford Architects demonstrates that the extent of the additional shadow to those properties on the southern side of Oaks Avenue is generally contained within the shadow affectation of existing built form on the northern side of Oaks Avenue, behind the subject site.
-Therefore, the additional impact caused by the non-compliant component of the development, does not give rise to an unnecessary level of affectation, over and above the existing situation.
+In relation to the loss of solar access, the solar analysis prepared by Crawford Architects demonstrates that the extent of the additional shadow over the existing situation to those properties on the southern side of Oaks Avenue is generally contained within the shadow affectation of existing built form on the northern side of Oaks Avenue, behind the subject site.
+Therefore, the additional impact and, in particular, the non-compliant component of the development, does not give rise to an unnecessary level of affectation, over and above the existing situation.

-Therefore, the non-compliant component of the building, will not give rise to contravening this objective of the development standard.
+Therefore, the proposed built form, and indeed the non-compliant component of the building, will not give rise to contravening this objective of the development standard.

-(c) to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments,

-No adverse impact on the scenic quality of Warringah's coastal bushland is expected to result from the noncompliant component of the proposed development, as the site is located in the Dee Why Town Centre.
-Levels 7 and 8 are nestled around existing and new urban development and pose no threat to existing views to or from neighbouring properties due to the location and size of surrounding buildings.

-(d) to manage the visual impact of development when viewed from public places such as parks and reserves, roads and community facilities
+- (c) to minimise any adverse impact of development on the scenic quality of Warringah's coastal and bush environments, - (c) No adverse impact on the scenic quality of Warringah's coastal bushland is expected to result from the proposed development, as the site is located in the Dee Why Town Centre.
+The proposal is nestled around existing and new urban development and poses no threat to existing views to or from neighbouring properties due to the location and size of surrounding buildings. - (d) to manage the visual impact of development when viewed from public places such as parks and reserves, roads and community facilities., - (d) The additional height is located to the middle portion of the roof and punctures the maximum building height apron at selected points, with minimal footprint.
+Therefore, no such adverse affectation will result.
+Most importantly, the nett benefit of providing common open space on the roof top area to service the development is seen as an important response in a dense living environment, when other alternatives are unlikely to provide the same, or a better outcome.
+Therefore, any perceived visual impact of an adverse nature is outweighed by the amenity benefits that this additional space, albeit non-compliant to ensure accessibility, derives.

-The composition of Levels 7 and 8 of the building are consistent with the prescribed setbacks for built form which dictate the visual expectations of the development when viewed from the road network surrounding the site.
-The architectural composition of the building is consistent in materials and features with the principal building form such that it does not result in an adverse visual impact that is befitting to the balance of the site.

-Therefore, the non-compliant component of the building will have no adverse visual impact and is consistent with this objective.
+Therefore, the proposal will achieve this objective.